Olympic Games

 • Choose the tab Olympic Games.

-• Find Relive Past Games to choose a past summer game like Rio 2016 or winter game like Sochi 2014.
+• Find Past Games to choose a past summer game like Rio 2016 or winter game like Sochi 2014.

 • This will have information like highlights, athletes, medal design, mascots, and more.